On This Page

 Here is the latest website news and a look at what's to come.
-Please pardon some amount of experimentation; I have to publish the site to be sure of how things look.
+I'm still learning how to use the software, so expect some amount of disorder here and there.

 - Feb.
 24. More updating and underlying improvements.
 I converted pages from accordion to tabbed text for greater clarity.

 - Feb.
 14. I'm going through and correcting some construction errors and improving the way certain things are done.
 This won't be overly visible but should make a big difference over time.

 - Feb.
 12. I'm working on a section for the Lamprey River Band; it should be up soon.

 - Feb.
 8, 2020.
 I just finished a page about Dancing in Maine, with a focus on Old Grey Goose, the Maine Country Dance Orchestra and the origins of some aspects of Maine dance style.

 This is a look at the sections of the website.
 As noted, some of it doesn't exist yet.
 Material takes the form of stories and articles about specific dances or events, more general articles often with a historical perspective, and sometimes discussions of philosophical and social issues related to traditional dance.Please note that I am not a historian and won’t pretend to be.
 When I can I do careful research on topics I’m presenting, but generally the presentation will be more informal.

 - NH Country Dance.
 There are two nearly independent parts to the website.
 This is the Dance website, and it looks at traditional New Hampshire and New England dance: contras, squares, waltzes, polkas, etc. There is also a Music website which presents well over 300 fiddle tunes as well as discussing various topics like learning by ear vs. learning from written music.
 The NH Country Dance page unites them and has links to the major sections of both.